Tubal ligation

 Tubal ligation (commonly known as having one's "tubes tied") is a surgical procedure for female sterilization in which the fallopian tubes are permanently blocked, clipped or removed.
 This prevents the fertilization of eggs by sperm and thus the implantation of a fertilized egg.
-Tubal ligation is considered a permanent method of sterilization and birth control by the FDA.
-Bilateral tubal ligation is not considered a sterilization method by the MHRA.
+The male equivalent of this operation is vasectomy.
+Tubal ligation is considered a permanent method of sterilization and birth control by the FDA in the US.
+Bilateral tubal ligation is not considered a sterilization method by the MHRA in the UK.
+Tubal ligations require the consent of the female only, and as with other forms of sterilisation or birth control, only the consent of the patient (not partners, their spouse or families) is required.

 Medical uses

 Female sterilization through tubal ligation is primarily used to permanently prevent a patient from having a spontaneous pregnancy (as opposed to pregnancy via in vitro fertilization) in the future.
 While both hysterectomy (the removal of the uterus) or bilateral oophorectomy (the removal of both ovaries) can also accomplish this goal, these surgeries carry generally greater health risks than tubal ligation procedures.

 Less commonly, tubal ligation procedures may also be performed for patients who are known to be carriers of mutations in genes that increase the risk of ovarian and fallopian tube cancer, such as BRCA1 and BRCA2.
 While the procedure for these patients still results in sterilization, the procedure is chosen preferentially among these patients who have completed childbearing, with or without a simultaneous oophorectomy.